 After surgery, you’re likely to have swelling and bruising around your nose and eyes.
 This will peak and begin to subside after the second or third day.
 Using cold compresses and keeping your head elevated will help reduce this swelling and it should almost be unnoticeable after two weeks or so.
 A little bleeding is also common during the first few days.
 Any bruising will fade after a week or so and discoloration will usually disappear in two or three weeks.
 Camouflage cosmetics can be used to cover the discoloration after the first day or two.

 All splints, packing and stitches – if they’re not dissolved – will be removed usually by the end of one week, but they can be removed in up to three weeks, depending on your condition.

 It is common to experience some nasal stuffiness, particularly if you’ve had surgery on the septum.
-It may be a week or two before Dr. Vincent will allow you to gently blow your nose.
+It may be a week or two before your doctor will allow you to gently blow your nose.

 You’ll need to be careful not to hit or jar your nose, or allow it to sunburn for at least eight weeks while your nose continues to heal.
-Although for two to three weeks you should avoid any strenuous activity that raises your blood pressure, Dr. Vincent will determine when you can resume this type of activity given your particular case.
+Although for two to three weeks you should avoid any strenuous activity that raises your blood pressure, your surgeon will determine when you can resume this type of activity given your particular case.
 You’ll also need to avoid wearing glasses for a few weeks until your nose is completely healed.
-In your follow-up visits over the months following your rhinoplasty, Dr. Vincent will check your healing process.
+In your follow-up visits over the months following your rhinoplasty, our staff will check your healing process.